reuters-graphics/bluprint_graphics-kit/README.md

 # bluprint_graphics-kit

-Graphics rig for graphics and newsapps.
+A rig for graphics and newsapps.

 Built with: